 When most people think of champagne they think of times for celebration and fun.
 Mixing champagne with other ingredients to make champagne cocktails is a great way to make a terrific drink even better.
+Also if you want to make these in your college dorm then all you need is to get cheap fake IDs to get your alcohol in order to make these fantastic cocktails!
 Here are some champagne cocktail recipes to try.
 The links will take you to sites that will offer more delicious recipes,

 Before you start: